Table of Contents

 You’ll find this beautiful building south of Luss Pier a few hundred feet from the water’s edge.
 While there, keep your eyes open for the unusual Hogs Back Stone – an unusual gravestone that’s believed to date from the time of the Vikings.

-3: If you’re hungry, I recommend visiting Colquhoun’s Restaurant on the beach’s northern end.
+3: With regard to Luss restaurants, I recommend visiting Colquhoun’s Restaurant on the beach’s northern end.
 This eatery is a wee bit expensive but the food is fantastic and the view over Loch Lomond from the panoramic window is astounding.

-If you’d prefer a cheaper bite to eat then you might like to grab a sandwich from the village shop or the visitor centre located at either end of the north car park.
+If you’d prefer a cheaper bite to eat then you might like to grab a sandwich from one of the Luss shops near the Old Toll House car park or the visitor centre located to the north of the car park.

-The Trossachs National Park in the southwest region of Scotland is one of the prettiest and most-visited areas in the country.
+The Loch Lomond National Park in the southwest region of Scotland is one of the prettiest and most-visited areas in the country.

 Not only is there the stunning Loch Lomond to enjoy (Scotland’s largest loch by surface area) but there are mountains-galore including Ben Lomond and the nearby Arrochar Alps, as well as dozens of picturesque villages.

 Of these wee hamlets, Luss is arguably the most famous, primarily because it was the filming location of the Scottish TV drama Take the High Road and also because it offers access to Loch Lomond’s many islands.

 Getting to Luss is easy thanks to the A82 which provides a route from Glasgow city centre that takes just 45 minutes by car, although this ease of access is both a blessing and a curse for the 200 permanent residents that live in Luss.